MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 * Change the policies that apply to the `default` workload group.
 * Classify requests into the `default` workload group.

-Monitor what gets classified to the internal workload group and the statistics of those requests using the [Monitoring recommendations](#monitoring).
+To monitor what gets classified to the `default` workload group, see [Monitor requests by workload group](#monitor-requests-by-workload-group).

 > [!NOTE]
 >
-> * A limit on the maximum amount of concurrent *queries* may have been defined on some cluster using the optional *"Query throttling policy"*, which has been deprecated.
+> * A limit on the maximum amount of concurrent queries may have been defined on some cluster using the optional *"Query throttling policy"*, which has been deprecated.
-> * In these clusters, the limit on the maximum amount of concurrent *queries* was automatically applied on the `default` workload group's [request rate limits policies](request-rate-limit-policy.md).
+> * In these clusters, the limit on the maximum amount of concurrent queries was automatically applied on the `default` workload group's [request rate limits policies](request-rate-limit-policy.md).
-> * While the old limit applied only to *queries*, the new limit applies to *all requests* - queries and management commands.
+> * While the old limit applied only to queries, the new limit applies to all requests, which means queries and management commands.

 ### Internal workload group